maximilien-bruyere/japanese-react-app/README.md

 - [x] 📖 Integrated dictionaries: Hiragana, Katakana, Kanji and vocabulary as JSON files, directly accessible within the application.
 - [x] ⚡ 100% Standalone application: no external server required, everything runs locally via the browser.
 - [x] 🔍 Quick search: Instant access to words and characters thanks to a dynamic filtering system.
-- [ ] 🎓 Learn theory: Access theoretical sections to learn new concepts
+- [ ] 🎓 Learn theory: Access theoretical sections to learn new concepts.
 - [ ] ❔ Quiz: Practice with the vocabulary given as well as your own.
 - [ ] 🎨 Responsive interface: Developed with React, offering fluid, intuitive navigation.
-- [ ] 📱 Mobile App: Enable users to use the application on their phone
+- [ ] 📱 Mobile App: Enable users to use the application on their phone.

 ## Author(s) 👦